Financial Aid Eligibility

 Whether a student has used all of his or her Pell Grant eligibility or only a portion, the student needs to be conscious about the lifetime limit of the Pell Grant when changing majors and/or scheduling classes; the Pell Grant equivalent of 600 percent will be for the student's entire award history.

-To view Pell Grant Lifetime Eligibility Used (LEU), students can log on using their Federal Student Aid PIN to the National Student Loan Data System (NSLDS) to view LEU.
+To view Pell Grant Lifetime Eligibility Used (LEU), students can visit the National Student Loan Data System (NSLDS) and log in with their FSA ID.
 (The LEU will be found on the Financial Aid review page.)
 The information will include all Pell Grants received over a lifetime from any college, not just Delgado Community College.
-If 600 percent of lifetime eligibility is not used, some Pell Grant eligibility may be remaining, if eligible.
+If 600 percent of lifetime eligibility is not used, some Pell Grant eligibility may be remaining.